James E. Cantrill

-James Edwards Cantrill (June 20, 1839 – April 5, 1908) was elected the 22nd Lieutenant Governor of Kentucky serving from 1879 to 1883 under Governor Luke P. Blackburn.
+James Edwards Cantrill (June 20, 1839 – April 5, 1908) was elected the 22nd lieutenant governor of Kentucky serving from 1879 to 1883 under Governor Luke P. Blackburn.
 He also served as a circuit court judge starting in 1892, and in 1898 was elected to the Court of Appeals bench.

 Background

-James E. Cantrill was born in Bourbon County, Kentucky on June 20, 1838, and attended public school there until he was sixteen when he enrolled at Georgetown College in Georgetown, Kentucky.
+James E. Cantrill was born in Bourbon County, Kentucky on June 20, 1838, to Susan F. and Edward F. Cantrill.
+He attended public school there until he was sixteen when he enrolled at Georgetown College in Georgetown, Kentucky.
 Upon graduation in 1858 he studied law with Marcellus Polk.
 He moved in 1859 to St. Louis, Missouri to practice law for a year before he returned to Kentucky to enlist in the Confederate Army.
 He was a Freemason, a member of the Knights Templar, and Past Grand Commander of the Grand Commandery of Kentucky.

 Cantrill first married Jennie Moore of Fayette County on January 5, 1869.
-They lived in Georgetown, Kentucky where they had one son, James Campbell Cantrill (1870-1923), who went on to be a U.S. Representative from Kentucky.
+They lived in Georgetown, Kentucky where they had one son, James Campbell Cantrill (1870–1923), who went on to be a U.S. Representative from Kentucky.
 Jennie Moore Cantrill, granddaughter of Rev. Barton W. Stone died in 1876.

 Cantrill then married Mary Cecil of Boyle County, Kentucky.
 In 1887, Cantrill invested in the expansion the Paris, Georgetown & Frankfort Railroad.
 Both he and his new wife invested in 1888 in the Home Construction Company which served as the funding mechanism for the construction of the Kentucky Midland Railroad (a company of which he was already a director).
 He served as President of Home Construction Company.
 In 1893, she was appointed to the Board of Lady Managers of the World's Columbian Exposition at Chicago and supported the Kentucky Equal Rights Association lobbying efforts.
-They had one son, Cecil Edwards Cantrill (1883-1935).
+They had one son, Cecil.